Ulm-IQO/qudi-core/docs/setup/installation.rst

 do not need to be altered too often, you may want to install any measurement module namespace packages from source.

-If your measurement module package deployment is following the `qudi project suggestions <../404.rst>`__, you can install them exactly like described in the previous step.
+If your measurement module package deployment is following the :ref:`qudi project suggestions <error>`, you can install them exactly like described in the previous step.

 If you are into quantum optics measurements with colorcenters in diamond